How Often to Change Brake Pads and How to Change Brake Pads

 How to Check Your Brake Pads

-If you’ve noticed any of the above while driving around Grand Island or Hastings, you’ll want to check the brake pads.
+As you now know, there’s no definitive answer to the question: “How often should brake pads be changed?”
+But if you’ve noticed any of the above signs while driving around Grand Island or Hastings, you’ll want to check the brake pads.
 The brake pad of your Chrysler 300, RAM 1500, or any other CDJR model, is located through the wheel spokes.
 There should be at least a quarter inch of pad.
 If there’s less than a quarter inch, it’s time to have them replaced.

 You’ll also want to listen for any unusual noises.
 As mentioned, if you notice a grinding, screeching, or squealing noise, it could be a sign that your brake pads have worn down.